A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-Typically, $ \alpha $ is a learning rate hyper-parameter, which is a scalar or can also be a vector ~\citep{li2017meta}.
-As shown above, the MAML meta-training objective assumes equal weights, \textit{i.e.} $\mathbf{w}_i=\mathbb{1}, \forall i$, to each task for generalization, which may not be accurate in the case of adversaries in the training tasks set.
+where $\alpha $ is a learning rate.
+As shown above, the meta-training objective assumes equal weights to each task for generalization, which may not be ideal in the case of adversaries in the training tasks set.